Fall foliage has peaked in the Washington region, and it’s magnificent

-Colors have really popped in the past week.
+Colors have really popped in the last week.
 Some patches of green remain, especially as one heads south and east of the District, but most places are awash in a kaleidoscope of color.

 Overview